yosefAssef/Data-612/README.md

 # Data-612
-## Assignment05
+## Assignment06
 1.import needed libraries

 2. import baseball data set using pd.read_csv

-3. using .dtypes to identify the data types of the column

-4. convert a Non-categorical type into a categorical type using .astype ('category')

-5.convert float data type into a string data type using .astype(str)
+3. creat a new column and extract the numbers from a column using .str.extract(\d)

+4. store the extracted column into the new colum

+5. creat a function that returns mean, sum and range using Def

+6 Run the funcation into chosen column using  .apply() method